csmberkeley/search/README.md

 2. In `app/`:
   - Run `meteor npm install`
   - Run `meteor`.
 You can keep this running as you make changes; Meteor automatically refreshes the web server.
-3. In `utils/`:
+3. If you want some example links:
-  - Run `python fill_db.py` while `meteor` is running.
-This will populate your local Mongo database with some previous semester links.
+  - Run `python utils/seed_from_scrapers.py` while `meteor` is running.
+This will populate your local Mongo database with some previous semesters' links.

 ## File Structure
 - `imports/api` - Model layer for object CRUD